Sebastianostby/tsetlin.c/README.md

 # ctsetlin
-A Tsetlin Machine writen in C
+A Tsetlin Machine written in C.